learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Unity/Unity2D_Tutorial_2D_Physics_For_PONG.md

 5. [Collision Detection](#collision-detection)
 6. [Conclusion](#conclusion)

 ## Introduction
+Understanding physics is crucial for creating realistic interactions between game objects.
+This tutorial will focus on the built-in physics manager in Unity2D, and how we can use that to our advantage when we are making a simple game of PONG!
+You are more than welcome to program your own physics using scripts, but the built-in physics manager in Unity2D is a good place to start, especially for standard Newtonian physics.

 This tutorial will guide you through implementing physics in Unity2D for a PONG! game.
 You can easily apply concepts learnt here to many other top-down games like Rimworld or even platformer/sandworld games such as Terraria.

 This tutorial assumes you have a basic understanding of how Unity works, and are familiar with Unity's editor UI.
 Regardless, the tutorial will break the steps down into detail.